chukwumaokere/drake-lighting-app/README.md

 - Users can pull/scroll to refresh property views and room views

 ## TODO:
-- TODO: need code to upload image to server
+- TODO: need code to upload image to server - Will have to do in production
-- TODO: add splash screen
+- TODO: add splash screen https://www.youtube.com/watch?v=dPUmskG_-y0
 - Export as native app
 - ~~Finish dashboard page~~
 - ~~launchCamera should prompt actionsheet~~